How does this medication work? What will it do for me?

-Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side & "1" over on the other side contains 1 mg clonazepam.
+Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side & "1" over on the other side, contains 1 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, magnesium stearate, and FD&C Red No. 40 Lake.

-Each white, cylindrical, biplane bevel edged tablet imprinted "CLONAZEPAM" on one side, scored and imprinted "2" on the other side contains 2 mg clonazepam.
+Each white, cylindrical, biplane bevel edged tablet imprinted "CLONAZEPAM" on one side, scored and imprinted "2" on the other side, contains 2 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, and magnesium stearate.

 How should I use this medication?

 The dose of clonazepam is determined based on how much is needed to control seizures and varies from person to person.
 It is important that the dose be individualized to your specific needs to avoid decreased coordination or excessive drowsiness.

 The recommended adult starting dose of clonazepam should not be greater than 1.5 mg per day in 3 divided doses.
 This helps to minimize drowsiness and other side effects.
 Your doctor will gradually increase the dose until your seizures are controlled.
 The recommended maintenance dose for adults is 8 mg to 10 mg per day in 3 divided doses.